 server software, and network.
 This includes maintaining the hardware, server software, and network.
 They will also need to stay alert for updates and patches so that you always have the latest upgrade.
 If you have questions or need help troubleshooting, the provider will need to respond to you.
 Many hosts will offer a 24/7 service for answering questions, which is important if your site goes down on holiday.

-Many businesses will opt for managed hosting if they are newly emerging in the market.
+One of the best options is to integrate a Windows VPS which is a more affordable and a secure one.
 This is because they need time to focus on growing the company, and it can be stressful to worry about the website logistics at the same time.

 A dedicated WordPress hosting plan involves your site having an entire server to itself.
 This setup allows for heavy traffic and ensures stronger security for the site.
 This is important particularly if it is an eCommerce storefront that collects confidential information from clients.
 The business cannot risk having a security lapse and losing the good faith of their customer base.

 As dedicated hosting plans are on their own server, this also means that the website enjoys all the resources without having to share them at all.
 This is helpful if your website has videos that require a lot of bandwidth to view.